afcastano/elm-nested-component-communication/README.md

 The example tries to implement the accepted answer of this [StackOverflow question](http://stackoverflow.com/questions/37328203/elm-0-17-how-to-subscribe-to-sibling-nested-component-changes)

-Please create issues with any feedback or leave comments in the StackOverflow question.
+Please create issues with any feedback or leave comments in the [SO](http://stackoverflow.com/questions/37328203/elm-0-17-how-to-subscribe-to-sibling-nested-component-changes) question.

 ### Problems:
 - The parent component needs to know about the internals of the children.
 It is not scalable.